becabytess/Lip-Reading/README.md

 # Lip-Reading

 An end-to-end deep learning project that translates video sequences of a person's mouth into spoken text.
-This repository contains the complete pipeline—from data preprocessing and lip region extraction to model training and a deployable inference API.
+This repository contains the complete pipeline,from data preprocessing and lip region extraction to model training and a deployable inference API.

 ## Core Idea
 The goal of this project is to perform sentence-level lip reading.
 Given a video of a person speaking, the system uses MediaPipe to track and extract the Region of Interest (ROI) around the lips.
 These grayscale video frames are then passed into a spatio-temporal neural network that predicts the sequence of spoken characters without needing frame-by-frame alignment.